Quick Answer

 Confirm this year’s filing deadlines directly with Czech tax authorities, because exact current-year dates are not provided in this section’s source material.
 Do the same for required proof documents if your filing includes treaty relief or cross-border elements.

 Tax mistakes can create real risk in permit processes, but they do not automatically mean refusal or cancellation.
-In this grounding pack, that risk signal comes from a non-official expat guide, so treat it as a caution and verify requirements directly with authorities.
+Treat this as a caution and verify requirements directly with authorities.

 Educational content only.
 Not legal, tax, or financial advice.